platform-experience/virtual-agent-library/src/va-watson-integration/README.md

 ## Description

-An IBM Watson integration experiment looking at two elements of AI: the Language Translator and Watson Assistant.
+An IBM Watson integration experiment looking at two AI services: the Language Translator and Watson Assistant.

 ## Screenshot